untael/vue-cli-plugin-build-info/README.md

 Vue-cli plugin that shows build information in console.

-It may be useful if the project is already on staging and you are not sure which version of the build is currently on it.
-Or just want to know the information about the last commit in the current build.
+It may be useful if you have established CI out of your control and want to make sure the version everyone sees on staging corresponds to last commit.
 ![Demo](docs/demo.png)

 ## Install